srinman/ghrepo2aks/README.md

 base folder has basic nginx deployment with namespace and service creation. overlay folder has dev and prod.

+---
-Feel free to change this based on application deployment.
-Intention is to demo how simple it is to deploy/update an app with GitHub and AKS.
+You are free to modify this based on your application deployment needs.
+The purpose of this demonstration is to show how easy it is to deploy or update an app with GitHub Actions and AKS, thanks to the recently supported features such as Federated managed credentials.